root-project/training/BasicCourse/Exercises/C++Interpreter/readme.md

  - Quit

 ## Geometric series
-Can you create a macro to execute the geometric series exercise we saw together during the lectureds?
+Can you create a macro to execute the geometric series exercise we saw together during the lectures?
 The solution can be found in the *geometricSeries.C* macro.

 ## Complete a simple ROOT macro